Playas del Este

-Next up is Tarará - another excellent snorkelling and diving location, bursting with a wide variety of exotic sea life.
+Next up is Tarará - another excellent snorkeling and diving location, bursting with a wide variety of exotic sea life.
 There’s a small resort complex and marina here, where you can also go sailing and fishing.
 The villa area of Tarará is where the legendary Che Guevara went to recover after the epic battles in the Sierra Maestra.

 "Playa Mégano" beach

 One of the most popular beaches in Playas del Este is Mégano.
 It has excellent live music and (possibly) the finest filet of fish and lobster you could ever taste - served right on the beach.
-It’s not a touristy as Santa María del Mar – which sees the largest amount beachgoers.
+It’s not a touristy as Santa María del Mar – which sees the largest amount beach goers.